Air Berlin bans Samsung Galaxy Note 7, Lufthansa does so on U.S. flights

 A note on Air Berlin's customer website said that carrying the mobile phones was not allowed on its flights with immediate effect.

-Earlier on Saturday, Singapore Airlines said it had banned the mobile phones and U.S. regulators said on Friday the devices would be banned starting from Saturday noon EDT under an emergency order.
+Earlier on Saturday, Singapore Airlines said it had banned the mobile phones and U.S. regulators said on Friday the devices would be banned starting from from Saturday noon EDT (1600 GMT) under an emergency order.